phe3l/Project_Cloud/readme.md

-# Project Cloud - Indoor/Outdoor Weather Monitoring System
+# Indoor & Outdoor Weather Monitoring System

 ## 🌐 Project Overview
 This project implements an indoor/outdoor weather monitoring system using an M5Stack IoT device integrated with various sensors.
 The system gathers data from indoor conditions and outdoor weather information via an API, presenting it through a cloud-based dashboard developed with Plotly Dash and on the M5Stack device screen.
 The M5Stack device also has the ability to say out loud waether conditions when specific criteria are met.